gravitl/netmaker-docs/pro/pro-setup.rst

    :alt: screeen after first login on SAAS - missed profile info
    :align: center

-For first time users, Netmaker offers a free 14-day trial of the Professional plan, of either a SaaS tenant or an On-Prem tenant.
+For first time users Netmaker offers a free 14-day trial of the Professional plan of either a SaaS tenant or an On-Prem tenant.
 Click on the "Create an On-Prem tenant" option.
 Input the name of your new tenant then click on the Next button.

 .. image:: images/tenant-name-form.jpg
    :width: 80%